Afoma/My-Hashnode-Blog-Posts/ckwy4iclc018469s1bs6t019x.md

 ## Conclusion

+My immense gratitude goes to those who read this article to the end.
+You can check out the  [Decentology](https://www.decentology.com/hyperverse) page to learn more about what they have to offer.

-My sincerest appreciation goes to the super team at Decentology starting from Nik Kalyani, Bekah, Samina, and Jacob for answering my never-ending questions on the Hyperverse, Web3 and NFTs, and for providing me with enough resources to enable me to understand what the hyperverse is all about.
+My sincerest appreciation goes to the super team at Decentology starting from Nik Kalyani, Bekah, Samina, and Jacob for answering my never-ending questions on the Hyperverse, Web3, and NFTs, and for providing me with enough resources to enable me to understand what the hyperverse is all about.